GM says Peugeot just one step in Opel fix

-GENEVA (Reuters) - General Motors Co’s (GM.N) alliance with French peer PSA Peugeot Citroen (PEUP.PA) is just one part of GM’s plan to fix its loss-making Opel unit, Vice Chairman Steve Girsky said, though he declined to say what would come next in the plan.
+GENEVA, March 6 (Reuters) - General Motors Co’s alliance with French peer PSA Peugeot Citroen is just one part of GM’s plan to fix its loss-making Opel unit, Vice Chairman Steve Girsky said, though he declined to say what would come next in the plan.

 Girsky, a former Wall Street banker, told reporters at the Geneva Auto Shows on Tuesday he knew investors, consumers and Opel workers do not like uncertainty but they just had to believe him when he said GM has a viable plan for Europe.